mandrasch/ddev-pull-wp-scripts/README.md

 ```
 Just login into wp-admin/-dashboard, WP Super Cache will repair the path or remove the `define('WPCACHEHOME',..` line from pulled wp-config.php manually after import.

 ### Emojis get lost after import and are replaced with ????
-(MariaDB charset)

-In one case adding `--default-character-set=utf8mb4` (https://stackoverflow.com/a/45301470/809939) to the mysql command was the solution.
-But on the live site `define('DB_CHARSET', 'utf8mb4');` was explicitely set.
-Wordpress docs state that this setting may be not existent in wp-config.php, so we can only conditional in wp-config.php if it is set (See: https://wordpress.org/support/article/editing-wp-config-php/#database-character-set).
-Hoster raidboxes uses `define('DB_CHARSET','utf8');`.
+This is a charset issue I wasn't able to fix automatically yet.
+Please check your live sites `wp-config.php` and look for `DB_CHARSET`.
+Set this value in config.yaml for `REMOTE_DB_CHARSET=`, run `ddev restart` and pull via ssh again (`ddev pull ssh`).

+(Technical infos: It is related to DB_CHARSET set to something other than default 'utf8' in wp-config.php.
+For utf8mb4 the export needs to done with `mysqldump --default-character-set=utf8mb4` to be correct (https://stackoverflow.com/a/45301470/809939).
+But WordPress docs state DB_CHARSET setting may be not existent in wp-config.php, so we can't just read it from wp-config.php via bash, needs to be a conditional bash parsing from wp-config.php (See: https://wordpress.org/support/article/editing-wp-config-php/#database-character-set).)

 ## TODOs